jakesiney/Automation/readme.md

-# Docker Blue-Green Deployment Script
+# Docker Blue-Green Deployment Script for AWS ECR

 This script automates the process of deploying a new version of a Docker container using the **blue-green deployment strategy**.
 It updates the Nginx configuration to switch traffic between the blue and green environments and ensures zero downtime during deployment.